Hoboken–33rd Street

 Hoboken–33rd Street is a rapid transit service operated by the Port Authority Trans-Hudson (PATH).
 It is colored blue on the PATH service map and trains on this service display blue marker lights.
 This service operates from the Hoboken Terminal in Hoboken, New Jersey by way of the Uptown Hudson Tubes to 33rd Street in Midtown Manhattan, New York.
 The 3.5 mi trip takes 14 minutes to complete.

-This service was temporarily suspended as Hoboken station was temporarily closed from January 2025 to February 2025.
-Service operated as a combined World Trade Center-33rd Street service weekdays from 6am to 11pm.